nathamanath/blog/articles/ueberauth_and_guardian.md

   end
 ```

-and to use it to restrict access to our users resource:
+and to use it to restrict access to our user resource:

 ```
-  scope "/api", OtherWeb do
+  scope "/api", AuthWeb do
     pipe_through :api

-    ...
+    # SNIP...

     pipe_through :authenticated